amplience/dc-integration-middleware/docs/dev/pagination.md

 # Using Pagination

-As this project deals with multiple API sources (Rest, GraphQL etc) from different vendors there is a Pagination Class which can be used to have consistency between the API implementations to a front end.
+As this project deals with multiple API sources (Rest, GraphQL etc) from different vendors there is a standard set of pagination arguments which should be supported by each backend to have consistency between the API implementations.

 See [Pagination](./../../src/codec/codecs/pagination.ts) for code.